neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

     }
   }
 ```
 The `XMLHttpRequest` object sends a GET request to `/getadmin.cgi` and expects a JSON formatted reply.
-It parses the reply in the `servdata` variable and invokes the `set_fields()` function transfer the data to the page.
+It parses the reply in the `servdata` variable and invokes the `set_fields()` function to populate the page.
 If something goes wrong, it parses the `nodata` string instead of the server reply.
 This could happen when the server is not accessible.

-The `set_fileds()` function simply populates the page with the received values:
+The `set_fields()` function simply populates the page with the received values:
 ```JS
   function set_fields()
   {